liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**February 2, 2026**
+Paper titled "Resource-Constrained Robotic Planning in the face of Mixed Uncertainty" has been accepted to ICRA 2026.
+This is joint work with Yihao Yin, Zhiming Chi, Pian Yu, Andrea Turrini, and Lijun Zhang.

 **December 17, 2025**
 Paper titled "ADARULE: LLM-Driven Natural Language to LTL Conversion via Pattern-Adaptive Rule Induction" has been accepted to ICSE 2026.
 This is joint work with Jiayi Hu, Jingling Sun, Chong Wang, Yihao Huang, Jincao Feng, Yilongfei Xu, Kailong Wang, Weikai Miao, Jin Song Dong, Geguang Pu.